Frequently Asked Questions

 Will my child or children have homework?

-No!
-While your child may have occasional projects to complete at home (i.e. family photo collage, book character costume/presentation), your child will not have any regular homework to complete.
+Children in "Roots" (K-2) may have occasional projects to complete at home (i.e. family photo collage, book character costume/presentation), but they will not have any regular homework to complete.
+Children in "Branches" (2-4) will have occasional projects to complete and some occasional "homework" for ELA and Social Studies.

 How can I be involved as a parent?